 Who are Kent State Student Ambassadors?

-The Kent Student Ambassadors, also known as KSA, are a group of student leaders that represent many facets of the campus and community.
-As ambassadors, students represent the university and the student body, as well as promote the Alumni Association.
-Ambassadors take great pride in Kent State University and strive to show this as they provide assistance at events across campus and as they serve as student representatives when welcoming and hosting honored guests and distinguished members of Kent State University.
+The Kent Student Ambassadors, also known as KSA, are a group of student leaders that represent Kent State, the student body and the campus community.
+They also educate fellow students about the importance of philanthropy and the role it plays in the day-to-day operations of the university.
+Ambassadors take great pride in Kent State University and strive to show this as they provide assistance at events across campus.

 What events do the Ambassadors work?